 Housing Discrimination in North Carolina

-- Publishing advertisements that imply a preference for or against certain types of tenants
+- Advertisements that imply a preference for or against certain types of tenants

-- Encouraging tenants to move based upon a perceived change in neighborhood demographics (blockbusting)
+- Encouraging tenants to move based upon perceived changes in neighborhood demographics

 Additional Landlord Tenant Regulations in North Carolina

-Changing the Locks.
-North Carolina law does not provide many details regarding whether landlords or tenants can change a unit’s locks.
-However, the state’s civil rights laws do provide domestic violence victims with the ability to request a lock change or re-key from their landlord within 48 hours if their abuser lives in the same dwelling (72 hours if they live in the same building).
-If the landlord in question does not comply, the victimized tenant may commission a lock change on their own while providing a new spare key to their landlord within 48 hours.
+North Carolina generally does not have legal rules regarding whether tenants or landlords can change locks.
+However, domestic violence victims may request a lock change within 48 hours if the abuser lives in the same dwelling.
+If the landlord does not comply, victims are allowed to change locks on their own, provided they give the landlord a new key within 48 hours.

-Also, North Carolina landlords are forbidden from unilaterally changing a tenant’s locks as a form of retaliation.
-This is considered a “lockout,” for which the responsible landlord may be found liable to pay damages.
+North Carolina landlords are forbidden from changing tenant locks as a form of retaliation.

 Local Laws in North Carolina